shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 specific ideas / practices that can make AI more productive if they are enforced.

-Most (or all) concepts are not going to be too exotic - the approaches we'll explore are existing industry techniques, taken from various fields.
+Most (or all) concepts are not going to be too exotic - the approaches we'll explore are existing industry techniques.
 An experienced developer will be familiar with many of them.
-The point here is not to invent crazy new ideas, but to examine the option of applying what already exists in an organized way to the general problem of programming with AI.
+The point here is not to invent crazy new ideas, but to examine the option of applying what already exists in a systematic way to the general problem of programming with AI.

 I'll try to set up small POCs to show that things are realistic in places where it's more difficult to see.
 These will mostly showcase some idea or a design pattern (I'm not planning full implementation of a framework or agent).